GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: Fatal error due to an uncaught PHP exception
 * Fixed: It was not possible to select any content inside the field settings window in the View editor

 = 2.16.5 on January 5, 2023 =